Conformal welding of independent Gaussian multiplicative chaos measures: Conditions for H older continuity

 The first order of business is constructing topological annuli.
-The Beurling-Ahlfors extension allows us to give some crude geometric estimates on the images of (half)-annuli without much difficulty: \begin{lemma} Let $g:\R\to\R$ be an increasing homeomorphism and $G$ its Beurling-Ahlfors extension (either the original version defined in \cite{beurling56} or the adjusted version defined in Section~\ref{s:Beltrami}).
+The Beurling-Ahlfors extension allows us to give some basic geometric estimates on the images of (half)-annuli without much difficulty: \begin{lemma} Let $g:\R\to\R$ be an increasing homeomorphism and $G$ its Beurling-Ahlfors extension (either the original version defined in \cite{beurling56} or the adjusted version defined in Section~\ref{s:Beltrami}; recall that the latter definition requires $x\mapsto g(x)-x$ to be $1$-periodic).
 Recalling that $D[x,r]=[x-r,x+r]\times[0,r]$ we have for $0<r<R\leq 1$

 where

 \end{lemma}

 \begin{proof} Without loss of generality, we may assume $x=0$.
 From the definition of the Beurling-Ahlfors extension in \eqref{e:BAExt}, we see that for $u+iv\in D[0,r]$ we have